 However, Frankish chronicles report that Lothbrok was defeated, with him and his men dying from disease, though Danish records state that he went on to pillage the Irish coast and began a settlement near Dublin, until his death in the mid-850s.

 8. He was used as a form of propaganda

-Some literature of the time was written as political propaganda – by exaggerating the threat Lodbrok posed, it made any victory against him seem more impressive.
-Later, the sagas stated that the mere mention of Ragnar Lodbrok’s name could spread fear among his enemies.
+Some literature of the time was written as political propaganda – by exaggerating the threat Lothbrok posed, it made any victory against him seem more impressive.
+Later, the sagas stated that the mere mention of Ragnar Lothbrok’s name could spread fear among his enemies.

-Once dead and his abilities no longer a threat, tales of Lodbrok’s mighty fighting prowess grew even stronger, further mythologising his deeds and inadvertantly adding ambiguity to the line between fact and fiction.
+Once dead and his abilities no longer a threat, tales of Lothbrok’s mighty fighting prowess grew even stronger, further mythologising his deeds and inadvertantly adding ambiguity to the line between fact and fiction.

 9. There are debates over the manner of his death

-Although this story is also recounted in the later Icelandic works (Ragnars saga loðbrókar and Þáttr af Ragnarssonum), other historians believe Lodbrok died sometime between 852-856 during a storm on one of his voyages along the Irish Sea whilst pillaging the coasts of Ireland.
+Although this story is also recounted in the later Icelandic works (Ragnars saga loðbrókar and Þáttr af Ragnarssonum), other historians believe Ragnar Lothbrok died sometime between 852-856 during a storm on one of his voyages along the Irish Sea whilst pillaging the coasts of Ireland.

 10. His ‘sons’ left a lasting impact on Britain

 Lothbrok’s death became an incentive to rouse many of his sons to align and establish a unified front with other Norse warriors against England.
 This ‘Great Heathen Army’ (of approximately 4,000 men – at a time when armies usually numbered mere hundreds) landed in England in 865 where they killed Edmund the Martyr and later King Ælla, marking the start of Viking occupation in parts of England.